alexandra-valkova/UsersManagementSystemXamarinAndroid/README.md

 # UsersCRUDXamarinAndroid
-a simple CRUD application for users written on Xamarin and using SQLite
+a simple CRUD application for users written on Xamarin.Android and using SQLite